reedycreektimes/reedycreektimes.github.io/README.md

 ## Documentation

-Read [this](https://github.com/reedycreektimes/reedycreektimes.github.io/blob/main/Docs/docs.md) page.
+To view the documentation, go to [this](https://github.com/reedycreektimes/reedycreektimes.github.io/blob/main/Docs/docs.md) page.
 Read all of the sections before proceding to commit any changes.